How to tell hospitality industry stakeholders a compelling ESG story

 What should you include in your ESG report?
 The identification of what’s material in ESG may be different from financial statement materiality, as the various standards and frameworks have different concepts of materiality.

 It involves more judgment by management, who may consider input from various stakeholders, such as board members, customers and employees.
-The Corporate Sustainability Reporting Directive (CSRD)-proposed rule, for example, is built on a “double-materiality” concept, meaning that companies need to assess and report on not only their own impact on people and the environment, but also about how sustainability issues can affect their business.
+The Corporate Sustainability Reporting Directive (CSRD), for example, is built on a “double-materiality” concept, meaning that companies need to assess and report on not only how sustainability issues can affect their business, but also about their own impact on people and the environment.

 Four ways to move toward investor-grade ESG reporting